Add To Favorites

 Leave the bottom left side of the bulletin board blank to list poll choices.
 Attach long pieces of hook and loop tape the rest of the way across.
 Attach small pieces of tape to several clean recycled plastic containers so they can be used as symbols to represent votes for each choice.

-Add your tally marks and construct a graph to show the data.
+Add tally marks and construct a graph to show the data.
 Write labels on paper strips and attach to the left of each tape strip.
 Decide how many votes each snack cup represents.
 Attach snack cups on the tape strip.
 Analyze the poll findings.
 Were you surprised by anything?
-Who might find your data especially useful?
+Who might find the data especially useful?

 Add To Favorites